 - Testing requirements under Section 4 and recordkeeping and reporting requirements under Section 8 that may apply to importers.

-- Import and export requirements for certain specific chemicals such as PCBs, asbestos and lead.
+- Import and export requirements for certain specific chemicals such as PCBs, mercury, asbestos and lead.

 Read information on import and export requirements under EPA programs other than TSCA.